-The sky is not falling: Why FBA sellers panicked about long term storage fees are wrong.
+The sky is not falling: Why Amazon sellers panicked about FBA long term storage fees are wrong.

 In this article:

 - My extensive math-based case for why so many sellers are wrong about new FBA long term storage fees.

 - How to liquidate your old inventory for quick cash.

 Sound familiar?
 It happens a couple times a year.
 And it’s happening again.